Consensys/quorum/docs/Permissioning/Permissioning apis.md

   status: true
 }
 ```
-When a org is in suspended status, no transactions or contract deploy activities are allowed from any nodes linked to the org and sub organizations under it.
+When an organization is in suspended status, no transactions or contract deploy activities are allowed from any nodes linked to the org and sub organizations under it.
 Similarly no transactions will be allowed from any accounts linked to the organization

 #### quorumPermission.addSubOrg
-This api can be executed by a organization admin account to create a sub organization under under the master org.
+This api can be executed by a organization admin account to create a sub organization under the master org.
-* Input: parent org id, Sub organization id,  enode id ( not mandatory and can be null), account id (not mandatory and can be 0x0)
+* Input: parent org id, sub organization id,  enode id (not mandatory and can be null), account id (not mandatory and can be 0x0)
 * Output: Status of the operation
 * Example:
 ```